FelipeGaldino/Adv_Fin_ML_Exercises/README.md

 Organização do projeto
 ------------

-    ├── LICENÇA
+├── LICENSE
-    Make── Makefile <- Makefile com comandos como `make data` ou` make train` RE── README.md <- O README de nível superior para desenvolvedores que usam este projeto.
+├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── dados
+├── data
-    External ├── externo <- Dados de fontes de terceiros.
+│   ├── external       <- Data from third party sources.
-    Inter ├── interim <- Dados intermediários que foram transformados.
+│   ├── interim        <- Intermediate data that has been transformed.
-    Processed ├── processado <- Os conjuntos de dados canônicos finais para modelagem.
+│   ├── processed      <- The final, canonical data sets for modeling.
-    Raw └── raw <- O despejo de dados imutável original.
+│   └── raw            <- The original, immutable data dump.
 │
-    Doc── docs <- Um projeto padrão do Sphinx; veja sphinx-doc.org para detalhes │
+├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    Models── modelos <- Modelos treinados e serializados, previsões de modelos ou resumos de modelos │
-    ├── cadernos <- cadernos Jupyter.
-Convenção de nomenclatura é um número (para pedidos), Initial as iniciais do criador e uma breve descrição delimitada por `-`, p.
+├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── notebooks          <- Jupyter notebooks.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │ `1.0-jqp-initial-data-exploração`.
+│                         `1.0-jqp-initial-data-exploration`.
 │
-    ├── referências <- Dicionários de dados, manuais e todos os outros materiais explicativos.
+├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-    ├── reports <- Análise gerada como HTML, PDF, LaTeX, etc.
+├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │ └── figuras <- Gráficos e figuras gerados para serem usados ​​nos relatórios │
-    ├── requirements.txt <- O arquivo de requisitos para reproduzir o ambiente de análise, por exemplo │ gerado com `pip freeze> requirements.txt`
+│   └── figures        <- Generated graphics and figures to be used in reporting │
+├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+│                         generated with `pip freeze > requirements.txt`
 │
-    Setup── setup.py <- torna o pip do projeto instalável (pip install -e.)
-Para que o src possa ser importado Sr── src <- Código fonte para uso neste projeto.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
-    │ ├── __init__.py <- Torna o src um módulo Python
+│   ├── __init__.py    <- Makes src a Python module
 │   │
-    │ ├── data <- scripts para baixar ou gerar dados Make │ └── make_dataset.py
+│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
-    Features ├── features <- Scripts para transformar dados brutos em recursos para modelagem Build │ └── build_features.py
+│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │
-    │ ├── modelos <- scripts para treinar modelos e depois usar modelos treinados para criar │ │ │ previsões
+│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
 │   │   ├── predict_model.py
-    _ │ └── train_model.py
+│   │   └── train_model.py
 │   │
-    │ └── visualização <- scripts para criar visualizações exploratórias e orientadas a resultados Visualize └── visualize.py
+│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
-    Tox── arquivo tox.ini <- tox com configurações para executar o tox; veja tox.testrun.org
+└── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

 --------